Zero-temperature dynamics of the spherical model with non-reciprocal interactions: Results

 \subsection{Regime $0 \leq \eta \leq 1$}

 Figure \ref{gugu1} shows $C(t_w + \tau,t_w)$ as a function of $\tau$ obtained by numerically computing the autocorrelation from Eqs. (\ref{jj0}) and (\ref{jj2})-(\ref{jj111}).
+Since the series in Eq. (\ref{jj2}) converges extremely fast, we numerically compute $W(t_w+\tau,t_w)$ by truncating the series at a sufficiently large $k$.
 Similarly to the behaviour of the model with symmetric couplings, $\eta =1$, the behaviour of $C(t_w + \tau,t_w)$ for $0 \leq \eta < 1$ depends on both times, $t_w$ and $\tau$.
 For fixed $\eta$ (Figure \ref{gugu1}(a)), the system remains frozen in the initial state and the correlation exhibits a plateau at $C(t_w + \tau,t_w) = 1$ whose duration increases with $t_w$, until the system finally relaxes for large enough $\tau$.
 Fig. \ref{gugu1}(b) illustrates how $\eta$ affects the relaxation of $C(t_w + \tau,t_w)$ at fixed $t_w$.
 As $\eta$ decreases, the length of the plateau also decreases.
 However, the most pronounced effect of asymmetry in the coupling strengths appears in the decay of $C(t_w + \tau,t_w)$ for large $\tau$.
 While for $\eta=1$ the correlation decays as a power-law, for $\eta < 1$ this decay is much faster, exponential in $\tau$.
 In summary, the phenomenology remains qualitatively similar to the symmetric case: the correlation exhibits a plateau for $\tau \ll t_w$, whose duration is controlled by $t_w$ and $\eta$; the system then leaves the plateau and attains an asymptotic regime for $\tau \gg t_w$, strongly influenced by $\eta$.
 However, unlike the symmetric case, for $\eta < 1$ the long-time dynamics is exponential in $\tau$, as will be shown in the following.

 Let us now characterize the asymptotic behaviour of $C(t_w + \tau,t_w)$ for large $t_w$ and different regimes of $\tau$. \begin{itemize} \item For $\tau/t_w \to 0$, it is straightforward to show from Eqs. (\ref{jj0}) and (\ref{jj2})-(\ref{jj111}) that $C(t_w + \tau,t_w) \to 1$.
 This corresponds to the plateau regime shown in Fig. \ref{gugu1}.